-Zinc is a naturally-occurring metallic element similar to magnesium or iron.
+Zinc Oxide Prevent Bacterial Infections – Zinc is a naturally-occurring metallic element similar to magnesium or iron.
 Like iron and magnesium, zinc exists in the building blocks of the body and skin and is necessary for the maintenance of health and balance.
-It also contributes to the health of the immune system and maintenance of enzyme systems and cells.
+It also contributes to the health of the immune system and the maintenance of enzyme systems and cells.
 It is essential for protein synthesis, collagen formation, and helps skin heal.
 Zinc and one of its various compounds, zinc oxide, have been used in medicinal and industrial applications for centuries.

-With the ability to act like a mild astringent, zinc oxide can help keep harmful bacteria from causing infections of the skin, and act as a natural skin-drying agent.
+With the ability to act as a mild astringent, zinc oxide can help keep harmful bacteria from causing infections of the skin, and act as a natural skin-drying agent.
+Zinc oxide helps prevent bacterial infections on the skin.
 Traditional uses of zinc oxide products included treating wounds following surgery and applying salves inside the mouth to treat ulcers or sores.
-As an essential mineral, zinc has an important role of regulating enzyme functions that are needed to repair epidermal wounds of the skin and form new collagen/connective tissue.
+As an essential mineral, zinc has an important role in regulating enzyme functions that are needed to repair epidermal wounds of the skin and form new collagen/connective tissue.

-Many skincare products containing zinc oxide help to reduce redness, swelling, pain, and inflammation caused from bacterial build up.
+Many skincare products containing zinc oxide help to reduce redness, swelling, pain, and inflammation caused by bacterial build-up.
 As an added benefit, just like other commercial or beauty astringent products, zinc oxide helps to minimize the appearance of large pores and prevents shininess of the skin by regulating oil production.